 Dr. Jones has been featured in numerous press articles covering his prestigious work and is known as The People’s Plastic Surgeon in Atlanta.
-He has also contributed to many scientific publications on the subject of plastic surgery, creating further insight and advancement into this field.

 Check out the articles and scientific publications below!